 My favorite part… it is an inexpensive and delicious snack and the kids love it because they think it is like eating PB or frosting from the jar!
 We typically add some flavors to the basic recipe, most often a little cocoa powder and honey or vanilla and honey.

 - Slowly add the coconut oil and it will form a thick, but moveable texture.
-If desired, add the cocoa powder/honey or vanilla/honey.

 Do you have any unconventional snacks that you make for your kids?
 Would they eat this?
 Let me know below!